Bridal Veil Falls Provincial Park: History

+Appearance

 This Park is named after the waterfall that it encompasses, Bridal Veil Falls, which is the 38th highest waterfall in British Columbia.
 However, it is commonly misstated as the 4th tallest in Canada.
 The falls drop 122 metres (400 feet) over a wide rock face, creating a "veil-like" effect.

 Unfortunately, only the bottom 200–250 feet can clearly be viewed from the base due to the viewing-points' location directly at the base.
 It is located at the south end of the land set aside as provincial Park.
 Their source is Mount Archibald, and they flow into Bridal Creek, which then travels to Cheam Lake Wetlands Regional Park and finally to the Fraser River.

+Summer

 During drier summer months, the volume of the water decreases significantly, reducing the visual impact of the waterfall.

+Winter

 Bridal Veil Falls tend to freeze during cold winters, creating a wall of ice that is often unstable.
 Consequently, the base of the falls becomes an extremely hazardous area, leading to the closure of the park during the winter season.
 While the falls are frozen solid, they become a sought-after destination for ice climb.
 However, climbers recognize the difficulty of climbing in these conditions and the infrequency of stable climbing conditions.